222093271/sit737-2025-prac9p/README.md

 PORT=3000
 ```

-### Step 3: Dockerize the Application
+### Step 3: Dockerise the Application

-Use Docker to containerize the app, ensuring consistency across all environments.
+Use Docker to containerise the app, ensuring consistency across all environments.

 Create a `Dockerfile`: